-Expectations 1.
-Promote a safe, positive, orderly, respectful and stimulating environment, free from intimidation, discrimination and harassment, supporting active teaching and learning.
+Expectations Promote a safe, positive, orderly, respectful and stimulating environment, free from intimidation, discrimination and harassment, supporting active teaching and learning.
 2. Provide building level staff with appropriate administrative support.
-3. Review with District administrators the policies of the Board of Education and state and federal laws relating to school operations and management.
+Review with District administrators the policies of the Board of Education and state and federal laws relating to school operations and management.
 4. Inform the School Board about educational trends, including student discipline.
-5. Work to create instructional programs that reduce instances of misconduct and are sensitive to student and teacher needs.
-6 Work with District administrators in onforcing the Code of Conduct and onsuring that all cases

-- Work with District administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - 7.
-Address all areas of school-related safety concerns.

-School Board Expectations
+Work to create instructional programs that reduce instances of misconduct and are sensitive to student and teacher needs.
+6. Work with District administrators in enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly.
+7. Address all areas of school-related safety concerns.
+8. Address personal biases that may affect equal treatment of students and staff.
+9. Maintain confidentiality in accordance with federal and state law.
+School Board Expectations The School Board is obligated to ensure that the District has a Code of Conduct that effectively